 The huge rose garden, laid out circular beds, became world famous for its annual rose trials which started in 1965.
 Rose Week (a week of community celebrations in the park taking place every year from 1975 to 2020), brought thousands to the park for a full week of rose-scented music and relaxation.
 Late June, early July is the best time to see the roses.
 Judging happens on the 14th July.

-Join me on the Hidden Huntley Experience and we will escape together and wander a petal-strewn path on our way to our alfresco lunch in a secret garden.
+Join me on the Hidden Huntley Experience.
+We will escape together and wander a petal-strewn path on our way to our alfresco lunch in a secret garden.